amd/ryzen-ai-documentation/docs/runtime_setup.rst

 NPU Binary Selection
 ********************

 NPU binary selection is a mandatory step before running an application from a new environment.
-Currently, Ryzen AI software provides two distinct binaries: a "light" version and a "max" version:
+Currently, Ryzen AI software provides two distinct configurations:

-**NPU Binary "Light"** is designed to minimize NPU hardware resource usage, this binary has a smaller footprint on the NPU.
+The first NPU configuration is designed to minimize NPU hardware resource usage, this configuration has a smaller footprint on the NPU.

-To select this binary, set the following environment variables based on your PC APU type:
+To select this configuration, set the following environment variables based on your PC APU type:

 For STX APUs: